Apple will seek theater deals for movies before streaming: WSJ

 Both the rivals have deeper libraries and years of experience in making hit shows.

-Netflix won the Best Picture Oscar this year with Alfonso Cuaron’s Roma, which was never given a theatrical release.
+Alfonso Cuaron won the best director Oscar for Netflix’s Roma this year, which was given only a limited theatrical release.

 In a victory for it and other streaming services, the Academy of Motion Picture Arts and Sciences later voted not to change its rules to demand Oscar nominees must play in theaters for a minimum period before being launched on other small screen mediums. (reut.rs/2Dvo8VG)